w3c/wai-media-guide/planning.md

 {% include box.html type="start" class="" %}
 {:/}

-Audio description not needed: This visuals in this video only support what is spoken; the visuals do not provide additional information.
+Description not needed: This visuals in this video only support what is spoken; the visuals do not provide additional information.

 {::nomarkdown}
 {% include box.html type="end" %}